2017-12-05 with a PS added on 2019-09-10 and a PPS added on 2022-01-02

 Which is the genius of a carbon tax (such taxes, more generally, are called Pigouvian taxes — they’re taxes that make the social/global cost of an item be reflected in the item’s price).
 With the right carbon tax, everyone — the socially apathetic, climate deniers, profit-maximizing companies — is necessarily making the right tradeoffs.

 So, sure, anything you can do costlessly, like turning down the heat and wearing a sweater, go ahead and do that.
-But if it’s so much as slowing you down by making you pause to rub your hands together while emailing your representative about carbon taxes, it’s probably not worth it!
+But if it’s so much as slowing you down by making you pause to rub your hands together for warmth while emailing your representative about carbon taxes, it’s probably not worth it!

 PS: There’s an important counterargument to all of this.
 Making those personal sacrifices shapes your identity and drives you to greater activism.
 (Not to mention making your activism and climate evangelism more persuasive.)
 So it may all be a virtuous cycle of greater impact, not like I described above with tradeoffs and compromises.